-Britney Spears Sizzles In her Latest Selfie As She Goes Topless Again
+Britney Spears Sizzles In Her Latest Selfie As She Goes Topless Again

 Last week, Britney and her family took the short break to go a family getaway in Malibu.
 While wearing a silk ruffled dress and heels, she stood at the edge of an infinity pool with arms raised.
 She wrote on the caption, “No photo can capture the beauty of a family weekend getaway in Malibu.
 Thanks, Airbnb, for the gift of this lovely home.”

-The 35-year-old singer brought along her beau, Sam Asghari and her two sons, Jayden, 10 and Sean, 11 to the $30 million Mediterranean villa in a star-studded neighborhood in Malibu, California.
+The 35-year-old singer brought along her beau, Sam Asghari, and her two sons, Jayden, 10 and Sean, 11 to the $30 million Mediterranean villa in a star-studded neighborhood in Malibu, California.

 Aside from being a single mom and juggling her singing career, Britney still finds the time to hit the gym for a grueling workout routine.
 She has been an avid fan of sharing video clips of her stretching routine to her fans online.